 Sociologists associate the globalization of social and cultural processes and the emergence of world problems with the presence of limits to the development of the world community.

-Sociologists-globalists believe that the limits of the world are determined by the very finiteness and fragility of nature.
+Globalist sociologists believe that the limits of the world are determined by the very finitude and fragility of nature.
 These limits are called external (Table 19).

-The authors of the report, using a computer model of global changes for calculations, came to the conclusion that the unlimited growth of the economy and the pollution caused by it by the middle of the 21st century. lead to economic disaster.
-To avoid it, the concept of "global balance" with nature was proposed, with a constant population and "zero" industrial growth.
+The authors of the report used a computer model for calculations global changes, came to the conclusion that unlimited economic growth and the pollution it caused by the middle of the 21st century. will lead to economic disaster.
+To avoid it, the concept of “global equilibrium” with nature was proposed with a constant population size and “zero” industrial growth.

-According to other globalist sociologists (E. Laszlo, J. Bierman), the limiters of the economy and the sociocultural development of mankind are not external, but internal limits, the so-called sociopsychological limits, which manifest themselves in the subjective activity of people (see Table 19).
+According to other globalist sociologists (E. Laszlo, J. Bierman), the limiters of the economy and sociocultural development of mankind are not external, but internal limits, the so-called sociopsychological limits, which manifest themselves in the subjective activities of people (see Table 19).

 Table 19 Limits of human development

-Supporters of the concept of internal limits to growth believe that the solution to global problems lies in the ways of increasing the responsibility of politicians who make important decisions, and improving social forecasting.
-The most reliable tool for solving global problems, according to E. Toffler, should be considered knowledge and the ability to withstand the ever-increasing pace of social change, as well as delegating resources and responsibility to those floors, levels where the relevant problems are solved.
-Of great importance is the formation and dissemination of new universal values and norms, such as the security of people and societies, of all mankind; freedom of activity of people both within the state and outside it; responsibility for the conservation of nature; availability of information; respect for public opinion by the authorities; humanization of relations between people, etc.
+Proponents of the concept of internal limits to growth believe that the solution to global problems lies in ways to increase responsibility politicians who accept important decisions, and improving social forecasting.
+According to E. Toffler, the most reliable tool for solving global problems is knowledge and the ability to withstand an ever-increasing pace social change, as well as delegation of resources and responsibility to those floors and levels where the relevant problems are solved.
+Great importance has the formation and dissemination of new universal values and norms, such as the safety of people and societies, of all humanity; freedom of activity of people both within the state and outside it; responsibility for nature conservation; availability of information; respect by authorities public opinion; humanization of relationships between people, etc.

-Global problems can be solved only by the joint efforts of state and public, regional and world organizations.
+Global problems can only be solved through the joint efforts of state and public, regional and world organizations.
 All world problems can be differentiated into three categories (Table 20).

-The most dangerous challenge to mankind in the XX century. there were wars.
-Only two world wars, which lasted more than 10 years in total, claimed about 80 million human lives and caused material damage of more than 4 trillion 360 billion dollars (Table 21).
+Most dangerous challenge to humanity in the 20th century. there were wars.
+The two world wars alone, which lasted a total of more than 10 years, claimed about 80 million human lives and caused material damage of more than 4 trillion 360 billion dollars (Table 21).

 Table 20